commercetools/ui-kit/.changeset/fuzzy-dogs-sip.md

 '@commercetools-uikit/data-table': patch
 ---

-Change query selector to target only the `th` element of outer table
+Updated table columns width calculation to take into account only main table header.
+This allows for having nested tables in its rows.